-Precipitation is being sampled in Blæsedalen next to AWS3.
+Precipitation is sampled in Blæsedalen next to AWS3.
 The rain sampler is specially designed to store collected precipitation for weeks or even months without evaporation.
-At the moment GeoBasis collects water for a pilot study (Per Ambus, GNIP) where the total bulk precipitation is collected every month.
-Subsambles are later analyzed for isotopic composition.
-If there is more precipitation than needed by this project (60 ml), GeoBasis collects subsamples for chemical analysis.
+At the moment, GeoBasis collects water for a pilot study (by Per Ambus) where the total bulk precipitation is collected every month.
+Subsambles are later analyzed for isotopic composition (GNIP-project).
+If there is more precipitation than needed by this project (300 ml), GeoBasis collects subsamples for chemical analysis.

-Figure 9.2 Cummulative integrated sampler (totalizer)
+Figure 9.2 Cummulative integrated sampler (totalizer) (left) and AWS3 weather station (right).